-In the end of September, the BioBIGG consortium went on a study tour in the Northern parts of Italy to learn more about activities within the bioeconomy field in the region.
+In the end of September, the BioBIGG consortium went on a study tour to the Northern parts of Italy to learn more about activities within the bioeconomy field in the region.

-The first day of the study tour began with a visit to the interesting and innovative Mogu company in Inarzo northwest of Milan.
-Mogu is a small and young company that are developing and scaling-up a range of mycelium-based technologies to produce naturally-grown biomaterials and products.
+The first day of the study tour began with a visit to the interesting and innovative Mogu company in Inarzo, northwest of Milan.
+Mogu is a small, young company that is developing and scaling-up a range of mycelium-based technologies to produce naturally-grown biomaterials and products.
 This was followed with a fruitful round table meeting with the Region of Lombardia with representatives of regional groups active within the area of Bioeconomy presenting their ongoing projects and activities within the field.

-The second day of the trip began with an educative tour of the waste management system in Milan early in the morning hosted by the local waste management company AMSA.
-After the tour the group travelled to Turin where the day ended with a two-hour meeting with different interesting stakeholders within the bioeconomy such as University of Turin, University of Milan-Bicocca, Novamont, Assobiotec and SPRING cluster.
+The second day of the trip began with an educative tour of the waste management system in Milan early in the morning, hosted by the local waste management company AMSA.
+After the tour the group travelled to Turin where the day ended with a two-hour meeting with different stakeholders within the bioeconomy such as the University of Turin, the University of Milan-Bicocca, Novamont, Assobiotec and SPRING cluster.

-The third and last day the group attended the IFIB 2018 International Forum on Industrial Biotechnology and Bioeconomy in Turin.
-The focus of the Forum was biotechnology, as provider of new resources for industries.
+On the third and final day, the group attended the IFIB 2018 International Forum on Industrial Biotechnology and Bioeconomy in Turin.
+The focus of the Forum was biotechnology as a provider of new resources for industries.
 Amongst many other interesting things, the new EU Bioeconomy Strategy was presented by the EU commission.
-There was also an informative section on how to finance the bioeconomy, with a presenter from the European Investment Bank amongst others.
-The group concluded that the northern Italian region has a very vital and interesting bioeconomy where we have a lot to learn.
+There was also an informative section on how to finance the bioeconomy, with a presenter from the European Investment Bank, among others.
+The group concluded that the northern Italian region has a very vital and interesting bioeconomy from which there is a lot to learn.